-We compute the Functional Renormalization Group (FRG) disorder-correlator function R(v) for d-dimensional elastic manifolds pinned by a random potential in the limit of infinite embedding space dimension N. It measures the equilibrium response of the manifold in a quadratic potential well as the center of the well is varied from 0 to v.
-We find two distinct scaling regimes: (i) a "single shock" regime, $v^2 \sim L^{-d}$ where L^d is the system volume and (ii) a "thermodynamic" regime, $v^2 \sim N$.
-In regime (i) all the equivalent replica symmetry breaking (RSB) saddle points within the Gaussian variational approximation contribute, while in regime (ii) the effect of RSB enters only through a single anomaly.
-When the RSB is continuous (e.g., for short-range disorder, in dimension $2 \leq d \leq 4$), we prove that regime (ii) yields the large-N FRG function obtained previously.
+We compute the functional renormalization group (FRG) disorder-correlator function R(v) for d-dimensional elastic manifolds pinned by a random potential in the limit of infinite embedding space dimension N. It measures the equilibrium response of the manifold in a quadratic potential well as the center of the well is varied from 0 to v.
+We find two distinct scaling regimes: (i) a "single shock" regime, $v^2 \sim L^{-d}$, where L^d is the system volume, and (ii) a "thermodynamic" regime, $v^2 \sim N$.
+In regime (i), all the equivalent replica symmetry breaking (RSB) saddle points within the Gaussian variational approximation contribute, while in regime (ii), the effect of RSB enters only through a single anomaly.
+When the RSB is continuous (e.g., for short-range disorder, in dimension $2 \le d \le 4$), we prove that regime (ii) yields the large-N FRG function obtained previously.
 In that case, the disorder correlator exhibits a cusp in both regimes, though with different amplitudes and of different physical origin.
-When the RSB solution is 1-step and non-marginal (e.g., d < 2for SR disorder), the correlator R(v) in regime (ii) is considerably reduced, and exhibits no cusp.
-Solutions of the FRG flow corresponding to non-equilibrium states are discussed as well.
-In all cases the regime (i) exhibits a cusp non-analyticity at T = 0, whose form and thermal rounding at finite T is obtained exactly and interpreted in terms of shocks.
-The results are compared with previous work, and consequences for manifolds at finite N, as well as extensions to spin glasses and related models are discussed.
+When the RSB solution is one step and nonmarginal (e.g., d < 2 for short-range disorder), the correlator R(v) in regime (ii) is considerably reduced and exhibits no cusp.
+Solutions of the FRG flow corresponding to nonequilibrium states are discussed as well.
+In all cases, regime (i) exhibits a cusp nonanalyticity at T=0, whose form and thermal rounding at finite T are obtained exactly and interpreted in terms of shocks.
+The results are compared with previous work, and consequences for manifolds at finite N as well as extensions to spin glasses and related models are discussed.